 Below you can find more information on my television scripts, short stories, and novel.

 FRAGILE is an unproduced pilot script for a seven-hour drama series based on my novel of the same name.
 Set in a divided near-future New York where intimacy is as scarce as food, drugs, and normal weather, it tells the fated love story between a Homeland Security agent tasked with keeping the city alive and a passionate underground activist from the dying side of East River.

-FABRIXX was a weekly TV drama series for young adults set in a youth center in Stuttgart, Germany.
+FABRIXX is a weekly TV drama series for young adults set in a youth center in Stuttgart, Germany.
 It tells the stories of a diverse group of teenagers who face the challenges of growing up in the early years of the 21st century.
 It explores topics such as friendship, love, and sexuality along with the negative consequences of peer pressure, trauma and drug abuse, and social issues such as discrimination, racism, and nationalism.

-It was broadcasted on German national television (ARD) from 2000 to 2005, altogether four seasons and 220 episodes.
+The series was broadcasted on German national television (ARD) from 2000 to 2005, altogether four seasons and 220 episodes.
 After a few months as production manager, I first became a script editor on the series and then was promoted to head writer in 2001.
-In that capacity, I authored 163 episodes of FABRIXX.
+In that capacity, I penned 163 episodes of FABRIXX.

-I’m currently querying my first novel, FRAGILE, which is set in the same near-future world as my short story and explores the meaning of love, loss, and resilience in an era of global scarcity and rapid climate change.
+I’m currently querying my first novel, FRAGILE, which is set in the same near-future world as my short stories and explores the meaning of love, loss, and resilience in an era of global scarcity and rapid climate change.